Our Team

 “Tree Frog” (she/her)

 Shelby joined Learning Outside in 2009 as a volunteer on our first Eco-Crew and a summer intern in our first pilot programs and she has remained with Learning Outside ever since!
 A lover of the outdoors, Shelby is committed to delivering the benefits of nature-based experiences to support children's learning, growth and development.
-Shelby is currently completing an intensive 3-year certification program with The Academy of Forest Kindergarten Teachers based in CA. Shelby is currently on maternity leave as a Lead Instructor in our 2023 – 2024 school-year programs.
-Her administrative role as Learning Outside’s Program Director and Project Coordinator for our school-year programs and our summer camps will remain uninterrupted.
-She will continue to wield her magic behind the scenes to make things happen!
+Shelby received her Forest Kindergarten Teacher Certification from The Academy of Forest Kindergarten Teachers based in CA. Shelby is a Lead Instructor in our Forest Kindergarten program and summer camps.
+Shelby is also Learning Outside’s Program Director and Project Coordinator for our school-year programs and our summer camps, wielding her magic behind the scenes to make things happen!

 • Steph Stewart